Removing Scratches from Stainless Steel Appliances

 STAINLESS STEEL MAGIC DOES NOTHING..

-SHOULD WE TRY THE SCRATCH AWAY KIT ABOVE MENTIONED PART #3DS1RK01..if so ..where do we order or get it from..or should we try Brasso [linked by editor to product info at Amazon]... or other products mentioned on your site by people..
+SHOULD WE TRY THE SCRATCH AWAY KIT ABOVE MENTIONED PART #3DS1RK01..if so ..where do we order or get it from..or should we try Brasso [paid link to product info at Amazon]... or other products mentioned on your site by people..

 please help..we cannot afford to replace the door..

 two types of scratches:..on long on the bottom of door..thin line width wise..